Capture of Donetsk (2014): Pro-Russian Protests

 After the seizure of the RSA building, the pro-Russian forces split.
 About a few hundred of them supported Pavel Gubarev and went to seize the building of the Main Directorate of the Treasury in the Donetsk region, first mistakenly arriving at the Financial Inspection building, before eventually beginning a blockade of the correct building.
 At the same time, another group of about 1,500 pro-Russian activists moved towards Freedom Square, where they got into a fight with rallying supporters of Ukraine.
 Around 200 supporters of the referendum remained in the RSA building.

 The next day, March 6, at about 06:45, the police freed the RSA building from the protesters, detaining 70 people, and the Ukrainian flag was returned to the building.
 At the same time, the Security Service of Ukraine arrested Pavel Gubarev.
 In the evening of this day, about 200 supporters of Gubarev picketed the building of the Main Directorate of the SBU in the Donetsk region, demanding the release of their leader.

-On March 13, an anti-war rally for Ukraine's unity was attacked by pro-Russian activists.
-Law enforcement officers and self-defense groups tried to protect the participants of the action, which allowed most of them to leave Lenin Square.
+On March 13, a clash occurred between participants of an anti-war rally for Ukraine's unity and pro-Russian activists.
+Law enforcement officers and self-defense groups sided with anti-separatists, which allowed most of them to leave Lenin Square.
 After the main group of anti-separatist protestors left, police officers hid members of self-defense groups in their bus.
-They surrounded the supporters of the union of the Donbass with Russia.
-They pierced wheels, smashed windows and threw firecrackers at the cars; tear gas was sprayed.
+They surrounded the supporters of the union of the Donbass with Russia, piercing wheels, smashed windows and threw firecrackers at the cars; tear gas was sprayed.
 The police managed to detain several attackers, but under pressure from the crowd they were released.
 According to official information, one person died from stab wounds during the fight and 10 people were hospitalized; three were taken to the neurosurgical department of the M. Kalinin Hospital.
 According to media reports, the death toll is 2–3 people; at least 50 people were injured.

 On March 19, the Security Service of Ukraine arrested Andrei Purgin, the leader of the Donetsk People's Republic, who took part in the assaults on the RSA building on March 3 and 5.